 FASBC as it is known, was established to support the School Boat Club in every sense of the word.
 The membership is made up mainly of parents, but also OAs and former parents, keen to see the continuing success of the Club.
-The aim is to promote rowing to the boys in the School, to encourage the boys to take up rowing, to raise funds to support the Club and to create a link between boys, coaches and parents.
+The aim is to promote rowing to the pupils in the School, to encourage them to take up rowing, to raise funds to support the Club and to create a link between students, coaches and parents.

-Over the years FASBC has raised funds for equipment to support the boat Club.
+Over the years FASBC has raised funds for equipment to support the Boat Club.
 The award winning Boathouse is a result of a parental initiative in 2003.
-In 2012 we raised £10,000 for a swingulator, which is in the back of the Boathouse.
+In 2020 we helped the boat club buy a new ‘eight’ for the J14s.

 Welcome from the Chair of FASBC

-Funds are raised via Club membership, merchandise sales, the Annual Dinner in March, the Quiz evening in November and donations.
-FASBC has been raising funds since 1991 and has recently purchased a leg press and enabled a new eight to be purchased for the 3rd and 4th year boys.
-Previously we were able to purchase a pair and 2 watt bikes to help the boys in their training.
+Funds are raised via Club membership, merchandise sales, donations, an Annual Dinner and Quiz evening in November.
+FASBC has been raising funds since 1991 and has recently purchased a leg press and enabled a new eight to be purchased for the 3rd and 4th year pupils.

 A bit of history

 FASBC was established over 25 years ago to support the Abingdon School Boat Club and its supporters.
 Its membership is made up of current parents, former parents and Old Abingdonians keen to see the continuing success of the Club.
 The aim of the Club is to promote rowing in the School, to encourage the pupils’ development, to raise funds to support the Club and to create a link between pupils, coaches, OAs, parents and supporters.